Illbjorn/Skal/README.md

 ### Readability

 The largest is readability.
 While syntactically and semantically very simple, the Lua language relies almost entirely on words rather than symbols.
-Skal aims to preserve that simplicity while reducing the 'noise' of the code by leaning on symbols you can better train your brain to "tune out".
+This results in some incredbily "noisy" code.
+When you introduce things like comment-based type annotations your code just becomes a wall of text and it becomes difficult to hone in quickly on the bits you're looking for when jumping around the codebase.

 Some implementation examples:
 - `&&` and `||` rather than `and` and `or`